barredijkstra/workstation-provisioning/README.md

 ## Known issues

  - Adding apt-repos are not always triggering an apt-get update causing a failed install of a program.
 Running provision.sh a 2nd time should fix the failed installs.
- - sdkman provides `sdk` as a function (not executable), not allowing for easy installation of packages through sdkman
- - currently scala/maven/gradle/sbt installation fails due to sdkman problem.
- - zsh settings are only initialised on first login for a user (for example `~/.zshrc`), this makes adding certain configuration (e.g. sdkman parameters) tricky.

 ## Todo